-Training in MI for coaches.
+Training in MI for Coaches.
 To ensure all MAP coaches were adequately trained in MI, coaches completed the Motivational Interview Training and Assessment System (MITAS; Frey, Lee, Small, Walker, & Seeley, 2017).
 The MITAS training was led by an external consultant who specializes in developing and implementing MI interventions for use in educational settings with students, parents, teachers, and other professionals.
 This consultant is a member of the Motivational Interviewing Network of Trainers (MINT) and has extensive experience training educators and mental health professionals in MI.
-The training component of the MITAS consisted of a 2.5-day didactic, on-site workshop followed by individualized coaching sessions in which the coaches received performance feedback on three practice cases (per coach) using the Motivational Interviewing Treatment Integrity Code (MITI 4.2.1; Moyers, Manual, & Ernst, 2014).
-The MITAS assessment component consisted of coaches completing the Video Assessment of Simulated Encounters 3 - School Based Application (VASE3-SBA; Lee, Frey, & Small, 2013) and Written Assessment of Simulated Encounters - School Based Applications (WASE-SBA; Lee, Small, & Frey, 2013) to measure MI competency.
+The training component of the MITAS consisted of a 2.5-day didactic, on-site workshop followed by individualized coaching sessions in which the coaches were given performance feedback on three practice cases (per coach) using the Motivational Interviewing Treatment Integrity Code (MITI 4.2.1; Moyers, Manuel, & Ernst,

+2014).
+The MITAS assessment component consisted of coaches completing the Video Assessment of Simulated Encounters 3-School-Based Application (VASE3-SBA; Lee, Frey, & Small, 2013) and Written Assessment of Simulated Encounters-School-Based Applications (WASE-SBA; Lee, Small, & Frey, 2013) to measure MI competency.
 All coaches reached proficiency in MI prior to delivering MAP.
-Ongoing proficiency in MI skills was monitored by the consultant, who listened to a sample of 28 de-identified audio files (2 audio files x 7 coaches x 2 meetings) within one week of session completion and coded for MI proficiency using the MITI 4.2.1.
-Performance feedback was delivered through 30-minute individualized Skype meetings, and addressed the coach's use of the technical (i.e., cultivating change talk, softening sustain talk) and relational (partnership and empathy) dimensions and core skills (e.g., openended questions, affirmations, reflections, and summaries [OARS]) of MI.
+Ongoing proficiency in MI skills was monitored by the consultant, who listened to a sample of 28 de-identified audio files (2 audio files $\times$ 7 coaches $\times$ 2 meetings) within 1 week of session completion and coded for MI proficiency using the MITI 4.2.1.
+Performance feedback was delivered through 30-minute individualized Skype meetings and addressed the coach's use of the technical (i.e., cultivating change talk, softening sustain talk) and relational (i.e., partnership and empathy) dimensions and core skills (e.g., open-ended questions, affirmations, reflections, and summaries [OARS]) of MI.

-Identification of students for MAP.
-A multimethod, multisource approach was used to identify students who might benefit from MAP (screening process is described in more detail in Suldo, Storey, O'Brennan, Shaunessy-Dedrick, Ferron, Dedrick, & Parker, 2019).
-In January 2017, 304 students who engaged in the universal SEL program completed the 6-item Perceived Stress Scale (PSS; Cohen, Kamarck, & Mermelstein, 1983) and the 8-item School Satisfaction subscale of the Multidimensional Students' Life Satisfaction Scale (MSLSS; Huebner, 1994) to assess their emotional risk.
+Identification of Students for MAP.
+A multimethod, multisource approach was used to identify students who might benefit from MAP (the screening process is described in more detail in Suldo et al., 2019).
+In January 2017, 304 students who engaged in the universal SEL program completed the sixitem Perceived Stress Scale (PSS; Cohen, Kamarck, & Mermelstein, 1983) and the eight-item school satisfaction subscale of the Multidimensional Students' Life Satisfaction Scale (MSLSS; Huebner, 1994) to assess their emotional risk.
 School records of performance in the students' first semester courses (i.e., unweighted GPA, grade earned in AP Human Geography or IB Biology) were gathered to measure academic risk.
-At the IB site (School A), their leadership team, which included an IB coordinator, IB 9th grade teachers, and school counselor, reported Biology as the course in the 9th grade pre-IB curricular sequence that typically had the largest variability in student performance.
-At School B, AP Human Geography was the primary accelerated course available to 9th grade students.
+At the IB site (School A), their leadership team, which included an IB coordinator, IB ninth-grade teachers, and school counselor, reported Biology as the course in the ninth-grade pre-IB curricular sequence that typically had the largest variability in student performance.

+At School B, AP Human Geography was the primary accelerated course available to ninth-grade students.
 In addition to this universal screening, we also invited teacher nominations for Tier 2 supports.
-AP/IB teachers reviewed a list of signs and symptoms of academic challenges (e.g., poor test, quiz, or exam grades; poor attendance) and emotional challenges (e.g., appears unhappy; extreme or frequent worrying about performance) that indicate risk, reviewed a list of students in their AP/IB class(es), and marked "yes" or "no" to indicate if they perceived a student to be "at risk for diminished success in AP/IB."
+AP/IB teachers reviewed a list of signs and symptoms of academic challenges (e.g., poor test, quiz, or exam grades; poor attendance) and emotional challenges (e.g., appears unhappy, extreme or frequent worrying about performance) that indicate risk, reviewed a list of students in their AP/IB class(es), and marked "yes" or "no" to indicate if they perceived a student to be "at risk for diminished success in AP/IB."